-Debbie Reynolds Dead At 84
+Debbie Reynolds dead at 84

-Movie veteran Debbie Reynolds has died a day after her daughter, actress Carrie Fisher.
+Debbie Reynolds has died aged 84 on Wednesday (28.12.16), just one day after her daughter Carrie Fisher passed away.

-The 84-year-old Singin' in the Rain star was hospitalised on Wednesday (28Dec16) after suffering a stroke at her son Todd Fisher's home.
-She was reportedly organising her daughter's funeral when she fell ill.

-Hollywood was quick to react to the news she had been hospitalised so soon after Carrie's death with William Shatner and Mia Farrow among the first to wish her well.

 Tab Hunter was America's Boy Next Door in the 1950s, attracting a large female following...